Sodomy laws in the United States: Military

 As for the U.S. Armed Forces, the Court of Appeals for the Armed Forces has ruled that the Lawrence v.
 Texas decision applies to Article 125, severely narrowing the previous ban on sodomy.
 In both United States v.
 Stirewalt and United States v.
 Marcum, the court ruled that the "conduct [consensual sodomy] falls within the liberty interest identified by the Supreme Court," but went on to say that despite the application of Lawrence to the military, Article 125 can still be upheld in cases where there are "factors unique to the military environment" that would place the conduct "outside any protected liberty interest recognized in Lawrence."
 Examples of such factors include rape, fraternization, public sexual behavior, or any other factors that would adversely affect good order and discipline.
 Convictions for consensual sodomy have been overturned in military courts under Lawrence in both United States v.
 Meno and United States v.
 Bullock.

 Repeal

-On December 26, 2013, President Barack Obama signed into law the National Defense Authorization Act for Fiscal Year 2014, which repealed the ban on consensual sodomy found in Article 125.
+On December 26, 2013, President Barack Obama signed into law the National Defense Authorization Act for Fiscal Year 2014, which repealed the Article 125 ban on consensual sodomy.

-State and territorial laws prior to Lawrence v.
-Texas

-Below is a table of sodomy laws and penalties in U.S. states and territories prior to their invalidation in 2003.

-The table indicates which acts or groups were covered under each sodomy law, as pertaining to consenting adults.
-It also indicates the year and method of repeal or strikedown.